CircuitVerse/CircuitVerse/installation_docs/docker.md

 3. Open `CircuitVerse` directory
 4. Open `Terminal` in the current directory
 5. Run `./bin/docker_run`
+7. Navigate to `http://localhost:3000` in your browser
+8. For Vue-based simulator, navigate to `http://localhost:4000/simulatorvue` in your browser
+    > 🔴 **NOTE:** If you access new simulator with port 3000, you can't see changes in website quickly.
+Instead use port 4000, `http://localhost:4000/simulatorvue`

 If you required to restart the server
 - Type `Ctrl+C` in terminal to stop the server